Helium6CRES/he6-cres-spec-sims/README.md

 		* Get this project to the DONE point.
 	* **For today (11/15/22)**:
 		* Have tested the local and remote versions of the simulation run and the results visualizations by this evening.
-	* **After lunch**:
+	* **After breakfast**:
-		* Change naming conventions so they make more sense.
-		* Get rid of the other stuff besides tracks.
-It's simpler like this.
-Make the experiment dir behave this way as well.
 		* Go through an entire rocks experiment and document here as you go -> Making the instructions as you go.
 		* Then go through an entire local experiment and do the same.
 		* Then try to get some nice visualizations in the readme.
 		* Then work on cleaning things up and docstrings.
 		* Head up.
 This is worth doing and worth doing well.
 You're doing great.
 But need to stay with it.
+	* **START HERE!
+After lunch**:
+		* Change naming conventions so they make more sense.
+		* Get rid of the other stuff besides tracks.
+It's simpler like this.
+Make the experiment dir behave this way as well.
+		* See if things break when you crank up the number of simulations/ number of betas simulated.
+		* Put demo .ipynb in the repo.
+Make one for a local experiment and a rocks experiment.
+		* Keep going with the readme for the local experiment

 ## Done List: